-The construction of the Peka Peka to Ōtaki (PP2O) section of the Kāpiti Expressway is expected to get under way later this year.
+Work to construct the Peka Peka to Ōtaki (PP2O) section of the Kāpiti Expressway is now underway.
 PP2O is expected to bring employment and economic development opportunities to our district.
 It will allow some of the skills developed through the construction of the Mackays to Peka Peka section of the Expressway to be retained in the district and, once complete, reduced travel times and our improved resilience will support future economic growth.

 The Council is working with the NZ Transport Agency and their construction partners to advocate for and protect the community interests throughout the design and construction phases of this project.
 This includes work to make the existing State Highway 1 between Peka Peka to Ōtaki a fit-for-purpose local road and enhance walking and cycling connections between the Mackays to Peka Peka Cycleway, Walkway and Bridleway and Ōtaki.